nelmio/alice/README.md

 #### Default Providers ####

-Alice includes a default identity provider, `<identity()>`, that simply returns whatever is passed to is.
+Alice includes a default identity provider, `<identity()>`, that simply returns whatever is passed to it.
 This allows you among other things to use a PHP expression while still benefitting from [variable replacement](#variables).